mmn80/feed-reader/src/FeedReader/DB_info.md

 Transaction Monad
 -----------------

-A State monad over IO that holds inside a `Handle`, a read list, and an update list.
+A State monad over IO that holds inside a `Handle`, a `TID`, a read list, and an update list.

 Reads are executed live, while updates are just accumulated in the list.
 The transaction is written in the log at the end, and contains the updated DID list.